-Welcome to the Siemens Mechatronic Systems Certification Program-GUtech
+Welcome to the Siemens Mechatronic Systems Certification Program (SCMSCP) at GUtech

 German University of Technology in Oman and Siemens partner on mechatronics certification

-Highly specialized program is first of its kind to be offered in Oman
+Highly specialised programme is the first of its kind to be offered in Oman

 Collaboration allows students to benefit from real-world tools from industry

 Agreement meets the needs of increasingly-digitalised industry

 Digitalisation is key to increasing productivity and competitiveness in the manufacturing industries.
 It also creates completely new business and growth opportunities for companies, as well as new jobs.
 To train the engineers of the future and to strengthen the collaboration between industry and academia, the German University of Technology in Oman (GUtech) and Siemens have announced a new academic collaboration that will provide advanced learning and certification opportunities for engineering students and professionals.
 GUtech offering the Siemens Mechatronics Systems Certification Program (SMSCP) to all students interested in advancing their skills in automation and manufacturing.

 Announced at a signing ceremony hosted at the GUtech campus in Halban, Muscat, the partnership is designed to boost students’ digital skills to meet the needs of an increasingly-digitalized industry sector.
 The signing was witnessed by the German Ambassador to Oman, H.E.
 Thomas Schneider, as well as other business leaders and academia experts.